 For the first time, I have the chance to begin my piece with a review of the previous week.
 In this section I will not go game by game, or address the on-field role of players.
 By this late in the week, you’ve read plenty of reflective content; hopefully including our weekly Lessons Learned.
 Instead, I will discuss the lineups I played; including any notable wins, and offer an update on my results.
 When I examine my lineups I’m doing so at the strategic level.
 Am I happy with the roster percentage I played?
 Did I take advantage of leverage appropriately?
 I will not spend much time analyzing the points each play produced.

 This week was a perfect one for me in cash; going 100-percent on my double ups, as well as triples and 5X.
 However, this is not a cash column, and unfortunately it was a slight loss in tournaments.
-But the news is not all bad.
-The key figure I’ll target is my top-one-percent-rate.
-If I can place 10-percent of my lineups in the top one-percent of tournaments, I will most likely be profitable long term.
-Since I play limited entry, that often means averaging one top one-percent lineup per week.
+The key figure I’ll target in assessing my play is my top-one-percent-rate.
+If I can place materially over one-percent of my lineups in the top one-percent of tournaments, I will most likely be profitable long term

 Below you can view my top lineup for Week 1.
 This took 17th in a 431-person small-field single entry.
 All in all, I’m thrilled with it.
 Colts-Seahawks, along with Bills-Steelers were my two favourite game-stacks as both had high totals, but with much lower ownership than comparable games.
 The four pieces of my stack had a cumulative ownership of 16.47-percent: it’s hard to ask for better.
 This allowed me to fill out my lineup with three of my favourite chalk plays; Alvin Kamara, Tee Higgins, and Corey Davis.